Hamiltonian analysis for perturbative $\lambda R$ gravity: Canonical analysis for

 and the nonzero Poisson brackets between them are

 With this result we can perform the classification of constraints, thus, we obtain 6 first-class constraints given by

 and the following 4 second-class constraints

 Such as the value of $\lambda\neq \frac{1}{3}$, the counting of the degrees of freedom yields two.
-We will also implement the Dirac brackets for which, as we saw before, it is necessary to calculate the matrix between the second-class constraints and its inverse.
+We will also construct the Dirac brackets, for which, as we commented above, it is necessary to calculate the matrix between the second-class constraints and their inverse.
 These are given by

 and its inverse takes the form

 In this manner, the nonzero Dirac's brackets are given by

 where we obtain the same brackets of the previous section, and the Hamiltonian for this case is also of first-class. \\ The equivalence between $\lambda R$ gravity and $GR$ in this perturbative approach becomes further evident by fixing the gauge.
 For this purpose let us consider the Coulomb gauge $\partial_{i}h^{ij}\approx0$ together with $h^{0i}\approx0$ which are agree with the first-class constraints obtained above.
 Therefore, the set of second-class constraints becomes